Drive sales on autopilot with ecommerce-focused features

 Why choose it?

-BDOW! suits you if generic popups annoy visitors without converting them.
-You need intelligent targeting that shows different offers to first-time visitors versus returning customers.
+This WordPress email marketing plugin is ideal if generic popups aren’t converting and you need intelligent targeting.
+It displays different offers to first-time visitors versus returning customers.

 Features

 Social proof popups display recent purchases or subscriber counts to build trust through real activity.
-Welcome emails trigger automatically when someone subscribes, delivering lead magnets without manual sending.
+Welcome emails trigger automatically when someone subscribes, depending on the connected email marketing platform.

 Cookie-based targeting remembers visitor actions across sessions, preventing repeated popups to the same person.